LouisOuellet/lsp/README.md

 # Licensing Software Platform

 This software provide licensing services for applications.
 The licensing service performs 3 checks.
 When you create your application in LSP, it will generate an application token which will need to be stored within your application as a hash.
 Once your application is created, you can start generating licenses.
 License authentication works as followed.
 Your application will send a cURL request to the LSP server with the included license and a fingerprint of the application.
 The LSP server will then try to identify it this license exist in its database and only reply when one is found and validated.
 Then it will verify the application fingerprint against the activation fingerprint.
 If all is successful it will reply with the Application Token.
 Which you can then be tested locally in the application to validate the LSP server as a 3rd check.
+LSP also include a builtin git server.
+This along with the use of the LSP class allows a developer to concentrate on developing the core features of his application.
+If you are developing an application not based on PHP, you can still use the Licensing Service and the Git service that LSP offers.

 ## Change Log
+ * [2020-09-04] - Adding various SQL methods to the LSP class.
+ * [2020-09-04] - Adding the createStruture methods to the LSP class.
+To generate a database structure json file.
+ * [2020-09-04] - Adding the updateStruture methods to the LSP class.
+To update a database structure from a json file.
+ * [2020-09-04] - Adding the createRecords methods to the LSP class.
+To generate a database backup json file.
+ * [2020-09-04] - Adding the insertRecords methods to the LSP class.
+To import a database backup from a json file.
+ * [2020-09-04] - Made a modification to the application fingerprint.
  * [2020-08-18] - Adding Remote IP to license during activation.
  * [2020-08-17] - Improved encryption of the license during request.
 To prevent sniffing attacks.
  * [2020-08-17] - Adding license validation to the activation process.